robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-1-ect-theory.md

 - retrieving appropriate vocabulary from their memory stores
 - recalling speech sounds and patterns
 - and then mentally constructing the sentence according to grammatical rules.
-  To support pupils' receptive language in the classroom, you should give instructions:
+  To support pupils’ receptive language in the classroom, you should give instructions:
 - in small chunks
 - in the order you want them completed
 - And use prompts such as first, then and lastly.
   To ensure pupils have understood, you can encourage pupils to repeat back instructions that you have given, whilst listening out for any misunderstanding.

-To support pupils' expressive language in the classroom you should:
+To support pupils’ expressive language in the classroom you should:

 - Model and teach high-utility vocabulary
 - Model the correct response if the learner has made a grammatical error - pay attention to errors with plurals or tenses